Cardiac thromboembolism: cardiac sources of embolism

 - Cholesterol embolism – some plaques have very high cholesterol concentration which leads to the formation of crystals.
 Cholesterol crystals can detach and thus cause embolism.

 Aortic thrombosis may result in large emboli that occlude large arteries.
 Stroke, TIA, renal infarctions, intestinal ischemia and limb ischemia are common in aortic thrombosis.

-Cholesterol embolism results in embolization of small crystals which lead to occlusion of distal (smaller) arteries.
+Cholesterol embolism results in the embolization of small crystals which leads to occlusion of distal (smaller) arteries.
 Multiple emboli may occur simultaneously.
 Common complications are renal failure, minor cerebral infarcts, mild limb ischemia, etc.

 Paradoxical embolization implies that an embolus in the venous system ends up in the arterial system and causes an occlusion on the artery side.
 This can occur if there are communications between the right and left halve of the heart.
 Examples of such communications are: